 Agnostic engines are expected to offer diesel-like performance, durability and reliability; will significantly lower incremental and replacement costs than BEV and hydrogen fuel cell vehicles; and could offer sustainable power options where infrastructure is not available for BEV and hydrogen fuel cells.
 Engine design and parts commonality also will reduce maintenance complexity and aid in the training and performance of engine technicians, while also lowering training and tooling costs and reducing parts inventories.

 Cummins is working on training curriculum for dealers now.
-And while finale release dates remain private, Cummins says it hopes to make its first agnostic engine available in 2024.
 The company also is directing fleet customers to talk to their preferred OEMs today if interested in staking out build slots.
 Until then, development continues.

 “Our customers can be confident in Cummins’ unmatched testing and evaluation process ensuring high-performance products,” White said in February.
 “No matter what type of work a fleet does, we’ll have an engine powered by lower carbon fuels with diesel-like performance to get the job done.”